 or visit one of 25+ locations for scan

 |At-home impression kit||In-office digital scan|

-As you can see, Byte is the cheapest, as well as the fastest to see results, plus they throw in a free retainer/case.
-Candid is a more established brand for just a few dollars more per month, while Invisalign is the MOST established of the three, but a lot pricier and requires in-person monthly office visits — not ideal, especially during a global Coronavirus outbreak!
+Reviewing the pricing chart above, Byte is clearly the least expensive, as well as the fastest to see results, plus they throw in a free retainer + case.
+Candid is a more established brand for just a few dollars more per month, while Invisalign is the MOST established of the three, but a lot pricier and requires in-person monthly office visits — not ideal, especially during a global pandemic!

 Head to Head Teeth Aligner Comparisons